OpenNebula/docs/source/administration/storage/lvm_ds.rst

 | ``DATASTORE_CAPACITY_CHECK``   | If “yes”, the available capacity of the datastore is checked before creating a new image                                           |
 +--------------------------------+------------------------------------------------------------------------------------------------------------------------------------+

-.. warning:: This will prevent users registering important files as VM images and accessing them through their VMs.
+.. warning:: ``RESTRICTED_DIRS`` will prevent users registering important files as VM images and accessing them through their VMs.
 OpenNebula will automatically add its configuration directories: /var/lib/one, /etc/one and oneadmin's home.
-If users try to register an image from a restricted directory, they will get the following error message: “Not allowed to copy image file”.
+If users try to register an image from a restricted directory, they will get the following error message: ``Not allowed to copy image file``.

 For example, the following examples illustrates the creation of an LVM datastore using a configuration file.
 In this case we will use the host ``host01`` as one of our OpenNebula LVM-enabled hosts.